7 Key Email Marketing Trends (2021-2024)

-Searches for the term telecommuting have skyrocketed since COVID closures shifted business to work-from-home.
+Searches for the term "remote work" have skyrocketed since COVID closures shifted business to work-from-home.

-6. free newsletters pioneer a sponsored revenue model
+6. Free newsletters adopt a sponsored revenue model

 Searches for daily newsletter “Morning Brew” - Morning Brew mixes sponsorships with inbound and content marketing to generate revenue.